 Medical Insurance: The Department of State strongly urges Americans to consult with their medical insurance company prior to traveling abroad to confirm whether their policy applies overseas and whether it will cover emergency expenses such as a medical evacuation.
 Please see our information on medical insurance overseas.
 All medical services in Malawi are paid for in cash.
 Individuals should get a receipt for any services and submit the receipt to their insurance company for reimbursement.

 Since medical facilities are rudimentary in most parts of Malawi, travelers are strongly advised to have Medical evacuation insurance.
 The U.S. Government/Embassy cannot provide/fund medical evacuations for U.S. Citizens.
 Several private organizations will provide medical information and insurance for overseas travelers.
 Most charge a fee for this service.
 The following is provided for informational purposes only and in no way constitutes an endorsement, expressed or implied, by the Department of State.
+Here are potential sources for medical evacuation: Medevac contacts list (PDF 69 KB)

 List of Doctors